gbdev/pandocs/src/MMM01.md

 _Can only be changed in "unmapped" mode._

-If 1, the MMM01 enters "mapped" mode.
+When writing 1 to this bit, the MMM01 enters "mapped" mode.
 This immediately begins MBC1 emulation, mapping in the selected banks of the game ROM (typically $00 and $01 within the game's subsection of the cartridge ROM) and prevents write access to any of the MMM01 extended control bits.

-It is unknown if setting bit 6 to enter mapping mode will prevent simultaneous writes to bits 4-5 (RAM Bank Mask).
+It is unknown if setting bit 6 to enter "mapped" mode will honor or ignore the value simultaneously being written to bits 4-5 (RAM Bank Mask).
-The only released MMM01 cartridge containing RAM performs two separate writes to set the bank mask before enabling mapping.
+The only released MMM01 cartridge containing RAM performs two separate writes to set the bank mask before enabling mapping, with the same mask set in both writes.

 ### 2000-3FFF - ROM Bank Number (Write Only)